ExpressionEngine/ExpressionEngine-User-Guide/docs/templates/variable-modifiers.md

 Limits the content to the specified number of characters.
 Without `preserve_words='n'` may be fewer than the exact limit, as this retains whole words.

+Note that all HTML formatting will be stripped out automatically before applying limit modifier.

     {excerpt:limit characters='20'}
     {!-- A discussion&#8230; --}